-Parma Dixon Mooney Scholarship: Awarded annually to freshmen or transfer students majoring in elementary education.
-Candidates must be residents of Clarion County or graduates of a Clarion County high school.
-Selection based upon academic record, participation in extracurricular activities, and leadership skills.
-Contact the Admissions Office at 814-393-2306.
+Parma Dixon Mooney Scholarship: A scholarship is awarded each year to a freshman or transfer majoring in elementary education.
+Candidates must be residents of Clarion County or graduates of Clarion County High School.
+Selection is based upon academic record, participation in extracurricular activities, and leadership skills.
+All Clarion County applicants for admission are automatically considered.
+Award offered prior to February 1.

-Earl R. Siler Memorial Scholarship: Established in memory of Dr. Earl Siler to recognize graduate or undergraduate students, in the areas of elementary education or early childhood, in their professional development activities.
-Contact the chair of the Education Department at 814-393-2404.
+Earl R. Siler Memorial Scholarship: This scholarship was established in memory of Dr. Earl Siler to recognize graduate or undergraduate students in the areas of elementary education or early childhood in their professional development activities.
+For additional information contact the chair of the Education Department at 814-393-2404.